rinusser/chiASM/README.md

 Currently no other registers are be preserved.

+Implicitly modified GPRs will not be detected, for example the `CPUID` instruction changes the rax-rdx registers by design.
+If you call such a function you'll have to manually mark those registers as volatile by including them in your inline assembly code somewhere.
+If you aren't already using those registers anyway (in which case they're already recognized as volatile) you can just add a comment line that lists the remaining registers.

 ### Stack Alignment

 The generated assembly preamble will automatically align the stack to 128 bits.
 The first line of inline assembly code